BirunduGloria/Children-Vaccine-Reminder-/README.md

 - Code organization and modularity
 - Error handling and validation

+## Author
+Gloria Birundu.

 ## License
-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the MIT License.

 ##  Support
 For questions or issues: